YoeDistro/yoe-distro/README.md

    build system, where the build must be absolutely repeatable.
 1. generate a modern Linux root filesystem.
 1. uses systemd
+1. track development of layers (we want the latest bits)
+1. support a range of common development platforms and processors

 Tested Machines
 ---------------